programmfabrik/easydb-documentation/content/solutions/base/_index.en.md

 ~~~~~
 easydb-server:
-  [...]
   extension:
     external-user-schema: true

 ~~~~~

-The last line is necessary; The others were given to demonstrate the correct indentation.

-Also, the example shows the correct parent entry `extension`.
-If it is missing in your file, it must also be added now.
+The example shows the correct indentation hierarchy.
+But only add lines to your file which are not yet there.
+Do not add a second "easydb-server:"-line, for example.